5 Dealing with messy data

 If the date includes month or weekday names, you can use tokens to describe that as well:

-• %b - abbreviated month name, e.g. Jan, Feb.
+• %b - abbreviated month name, e.g., Jan, Feb.

-• %B - full month name, e.g. January, February.
+• %B - full month name, e.g., January, February.

-• %a - abbreviated weekday, e.g. Mon, Tue.
+• %a - abbreviated weekday, e.g., Mon, Tue.

-• %A - full weekday, e.g. Monday, Tuesday.
+• %A - full weekday, e.g., Monday, Tuesday.

-Things become a little more complicated now though, because R will interpret the names as if they were written in the language set in your locale, which contains a number of settings related your language and region.
+Things become a little more complicated now though, because R will interpret the names as if they were written in the language set in your locale, which contains a number of settings related to your language and region.
 To find out what language is in your locale, you can use:

 Sys.getlocale("LC_TIME")